Who are the people that make MathILy-Er happen?

 Dr. Alice Mark,

 Alice is a senior lecturer at Vanderbilt University.
 Her main mathematical interest is group theory, and her favorite kind of groups are reflection groups.
-She has assisted in several inquiry-based learning college classes, has presented at the Austin Math Circle, has worked with the University of Chicago Young Scholars Program, and was an Apprentice Instructor at MathILy-Er 2015 as well as a Lead Instructor at MathILy-Ers 2016--2022 and the director of MathILy-Ers 2019--2022.
+She has assisted in several inquiry-based learning college classes, has presented at the Austin Math Circle, has worked with the University of Chicago Young Scholars Program, and was an Apprentice Instructor at MathILy-Er 2015 as well as a Lead Instructor at MathILy-Ers 2016--2024 and the Director of MathILy-Ers 2019--2023.

 Apprentice Instructor